VictorienDruon/digitevent-front-test/README.md

 bun dev
 ```

-## Excerice
+## Exercice

-The excercice guidelines can be found on this [link](https://wearedigitevent.notion.site/Digitevent-Front-Test-8f6ee862076c4df28f0853276ecaf229).
+The exercice guidelines can be found on this [link](https://wearedigitevent.notion.site/Digitevent-Front-Test-8f6ee862076c4df28f0853276ecaf229).